 West Nile virus (WNV) is a reportable disease in Oklahoma.
-The first cases for 2015 have been confirmed in Ellis, Okfuskee and McIntosh county residents.
-There have been no deaths.
 Persons are at greatest risk of exposure to infected mosquitoes from July through October in our state.
 Persons of any age can become ill after being bitten by an infected mosquito, but those over the age of 50 are at greater risk of developing serious illness involving the nervous system.
 Over 80% of people infected with the virus never become ill.
 If people do become ill, most cases are mild with symptoms such as a fever, headache, tiredness and body aches that go away on their own.
 Some people may develop a rash on the trunk of the body.
 In more severe cases, persons can develop meningitis or other neurologic disease.

 The mosquito population boom that has resulted from the excessive recent rainfall does not foretell a more severe WNV season.
 It is helpful to know some key points about the differences in types of mosquitoes and the features of West Nile virus transmission:

 - The type of mosquitoes that hatch after severe flooding are primarily the species of mosquitoes classified as “nuisance mosquitoes”.
 They bite aggressively and cause lots of itchy bites, but they are not typically involved with transmission of diseases.